 Postcard from Barbara Love Logan.

-Come 1916, did Carl Schilder have another bet in mind for the November 7 presidential election, perhaps again betting a barrow ride on incumbent Woodrow Wilson against Charles Evan Hughes?
+Come 1916, did Carl Schilder have another bet in mind for the November 7 presidential election, perhaps again betting a barrow ride on incumbent Woodrow Wilson against opponent Charles Evan Hughes?

 Alas, we’ll never know.
 Carl Schilder died in July of that year.